Wild Snaps 2020

 - A highly-commended certificate

-All shortlisted images will be put to public vote from 15 - 30 September.
-Among all those who vote, one lucky person will win an exclusive one-to-one (or one-to-two) Smartphone Safari as well as a set of clip-on phone lenses, kindly donated and provided by Jet Black Squares.
+All shortlisted images were put to public vote from 15 - 30 September.
+Among all those who vote, one lucky person has won an exclusive one-to-one (or one-to-two) Smartphone Safari as well as a set of clip-on phone lenses, kindly donated and provided by Jet Black Squares.

 We are very grateful for Opticron for their generous support of Wild Snaps by way of donating the main prize.